chindraba-work/assorted-tools/README.txt

 thing as I encounter them.
 Each may have its own requirements and instructions, for which see the source of each.

+-   `dir-merger` Script to merge two directories, resolving conflicts with a simple suffix
+-   `push_it` Simple tool to initiate a `git commit` and `git push` to gitlab and github
+-   `save_it` Simple tool to do a `git commit` forcing a GPG signature and using UTC

 Requirements
 ======================================================================